guettli/python-custom-strings/README.md

 Python Custom Strings is a proposal to enhance Python, to give developers new ways to create strings.

 The Python Custom Strings proposal is not related to Django or HTML.
-This text uses HTML and Django as an example.
+This text uses HTML and Django just as an example.

 # Motivation